-The hybrid mobile app publishing process is based on Adobe PhoneGap.
+The hybrid mobile app packaging process is based on Adobe PhoneGap.
 We have integrated the Adobe PhoneGap Build service into Mendix to provide support for automatically building the required hybrid mobile packages.
 Instead of worrying about technical details, you can focus on what matters most: rapidly developing an app to support your business processes.

 This how-to will teach you how to do the following: